jgmalcolm/jgmalcolm.github.io/_drafts/medschool-strategy.md

 **Break the problem down into easier pieces.** Is the entire combined glycolytic, TCA, Urea pathway too daunting?
 Then just pick one to redraw for now.
 Work on another later.
+Similarly, if you're getting worn down with full blocks of 46 questions, do smaller blocks so you get more immediate feedback.
+If your worm down by low performance, smaller blocks might show an actual score improvement for some positive feedback to keep you motivated.

 <div class="gallery">
   <figure class="thumb">